Wiztech-01/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that prints every minute of the day
+prints the 9 times table starting from 0